jonaslenz/jonaslenz.github.io/data_structure_metadata.md

 The column header gives information on the documented parameter, e.g. the abbreviation "TOC" in the column header can mean "total organic carbon, measured by a laboratory combustion method in weight-percentage".
 This actual meaning can be documented within:
  - the table in additional header, or comment rows (e.g. example RIES, SWIG),
- - an additional document, e.g. an pdf report (e.g. example LENZ and SEIBERT), or
+ - additional unstructured documents, e.g. an pdf report (e.g. example LENZ and SEIBERT), or
- - in formalized structures (e.g. table metadata in example for Bonares metadata, [example for pangaea metadata](https://doi.pangaea.de/10.1594/PANGAEA.971025) or [frictionless table schema](https://specs.frictionlessdata.io//table-schema/)).
+ - in formalized structures as provided by data hosting repositories like Bonares and pangaea (details see below) or in metadata files [frictionless table schema](https://specs.frictionlessdata.io//table-schema/)).

 The position of a value in relation to other columns is relational metadata, so all values within one row usually belong to one single observation or event, which is uniquely identified by a primary key.
 This primary key can be a single column, e.g. the ID of an experiment or observation, or can be a combination of multiple columns, e.g. a time stamp in addition to the experiment ID.